 Project update

-Barwon Water is committed to acknowledging and recognising the European heritage of the Aqueduct and is developing a Heritage Interpretation Strategy to support its application to Heritage Victoria.
-This strategy will highlight the historic, scientific, aesthetic, and architectural significance of the aqueduct.
+Barwon Water is committed to acknowledging and recognising the European heritage of the Aqueduct and developed a Heritage Interpretation Strategy to support its application to Heritage Victoria.
+This strategy will highlight the historic, scientific, aesthetic, and architectural significance of the Aqueduct.

 Caption: Click and drag to interact with this 360 degree panorama of the Ovoid Sewer Aqueduct.
 The arrow shows the eighth tower.
 If you want to turn off the motion, press the 'pause' button in the top right of the image.